eclipse-ee4j/starter/README.md

 We hope you enjoy your Jakarta EE journey!

 ## Learn more!
-There are many free resources to learn Jakarta EE!
+There are many excellent free resources to learn Jakarta EE!
 The following are some that you should begin exploring alongside the starter.

 * The [Jakarta EE Tutorial](https://eclipse-ee4j.github.io/jakartaee-tutorial) is a comprehensive reference for developing applications with Jakarta EE.
 * The [First Cup](https://eclipse-ee4j.github.io/jakartaee-firstcup/) is part of the Tutorial and is a gentle hands-on introduction to Jakarta EE.